-When a company driver causes an accident, the company and its insurance carriers may very well be responsible for paying ALL of your medical expenses, the damage to your vehicle, your pain and suffering, any permanent disability or future medical treatments you may need, and any loss of wages or damages to make you whole again.
+When a company driver causes an accident, the company and its insurance carriers may also be responsible for paying all of your medical expenses, the damage to your vehicle, your pain and suffering, any permanent disabilities, surgeries, or future medical treatment you may need, as well as all of your lost wages and any additional monetary damages to make you whole again.

 There may also be other insurance available to cover medical bills, such as medical payment coverage ( i.e. “med pay” ) on your own motor vehicle insurance policy.
 You should also know that Nevada law protects you when you use your own med pay in two very important ways.

 First, when your claim is resolved, your insurance company cannot seek full reimbursement from your settlement for the medical costs that were incurred.
 Second, as long as you were not at fault in the collision, your insurance company cannot raise your insurance rates.
 For most people who live in Nevada, increasing the amount of their med pay coverage is a very smart move.

 In addition to recovering your own damage, if you were married at the time of the crash, your spouse is entitled to assert a separate claim for loss of consortium because of the negative effects the accident has had on your relationship.